Taiwan court rules against Indigenous hunting rights overhaul - RFI

 Under current regulations, Indigenous communities are only allowed to hunt with homemade rifles during certain festival days and only with prior approval from authorities.

-Activists say homemade rifles are dangerous and argue that the restrictions impede on the subsistence hunting traditions their communities have practiced for centuries.
+Activists say homemade firearms are dangerous and argue that the restrictions impede on the subsistence hunting traditions their communities have practiced for centuries.

 Friday's ruling by Taiwan's Constitutional Court was sparked by the 2013 prosecution of Tama Talum, a member of the Bunun tribe, for killing two protected species with a modified rifle.

-Talum, 62, was sentenced to 3.5 years in prison, a verdict that caused anger within Indigenous communities and sparked a long-running legal fightback.
+Talum, 62, was sentenced to three-and-a-half years in prison, a verdict that caused anger within Indigenous communities and sparked a long-running legal fightback.

 Talum said he was following tribal customs and was hunting the animals as food for his mother who was used to eating wild game.